sara-008/sara-008/README.md

-- 👋 Hi, I’m @sara-008
+- 👋 Hi, I’m Sara
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web designing
 - 🌱 I’m currently learning frontend  development
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me :https://www.linkedin.com/in/sara-hashmi-2831a1347
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 sara-008/sara-008 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.